argoproj/argo-cd/docs/proposals/cmp-parameters.md

 plugin to consume parameters once the user has defined them.

 Parameters definitions may be simple (advertising a simple key/value string pair) or rich (advertising more information about the expected value).
 An "image" would be an example of a rich parameter description.
-The plugin would describe the parts of an image parameter, and the UI would build the appropriate input.
+The plugin would announce that it expects an image parameter, and the UI would build the appropriate input.

 ## Motivation